TapwaveZodiac/novelaiUKB/docs/Moving-to-GLM.md

 # Changes

 ## Formatting
 All paragraphs are now separed by double linebreaks.
 All single linebreaks are automatically converted to doubles.
 This is intentional.
+As a normal user you don't need to think about this.
+This is only relevant when manually building context with gMASK`<sop>`.

 ## Sampling
 Most sampling parameters are gone, leaving only randomness, topk and nucleus.
 You cannot reorder them.